 *Note: This position is scheduled to work 24 hours per week (not to exceed 1560 hours per calendar year).
 Hours and days are flexible with a preference for ~8am-1pm M-F. Individuals in these positions are eligible for limited employee benefits, including medical, vision, and dental insurance coverage, and participation in flexible spending programs, but are not eligible to earn leave or receive holiday pay.

-To Apply: Submit your resume by e-mail to James.Lear@fairfaxcounty.gov.
+To Apply: Submit your resume by e-mail to John.Finegan@fairfaxcounty.gov.
+Include “MAII Position” in the subject line of your e-mail.
 Resumes can also be mailed to: